pducolin/coding-for-refactoring/README.md

 # Coding for refactoring
-Collection of examples of clean code.
+Collection of examples of more readable code.